Dr-Eti/ISMiR-ISM_in_R/README.md

-# ISMiR Interpretive Structural Modelling (ISM) in R
+# ISMiR: Interpretive Structural Modelling (ISM) in R

 ## What is it?
 This R code explores an old graph-partitioning algorithm.
 The algorithm's end-goald is a minimal-edge, hierarchical digraph which preserves the reachability properties of a given directed graph (digraph).
 This algorithm used to be a major part of Interpretive Structural Modelling (ISM).
 I am referring specficially the algorithms described in the work of J.N Warfield: